Tel: 07564 010847 or 01962 458428

 Full immersion rug cleaning vs dry compund cleaning vs on-site surface cleaning

-The most popular rug cleaning methods are full immersion (or submersion), dry compund cleaning and surface cleaning
+The most popular rug cleaning methods are full immersion (or submersion), dry compound cleaning, and surface cleaning, all of which are often offered by most professional rug cleaning companies.

 What is the difference?
-Let's take a look at each process and see:
+Let's take a look at each process and find out:

 • In-situ dry cleaning

-This process consists of applying a layer of dry compound to the surface of the rug, agitating with a counter rotating brush and vacuuming once the compund had dried.
+This process consists of applying a layer of dry compound to the surface of the rug, agitating with a counter-rotating brush, and vacuuming once the compound has dried, making it a cost-effective way to dry clean a rug.

 Insitu rug dry cleaning, although a viable cleaning method, has some limitations: